NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 DEL S/P - Delete selected point/steerpoint in current edited polygon.
 RPOL    - If RPOL being edited, this is which one.
 MPOL    - If MPOL being edited, this is which one.
 MYPS    - Move own position in chunks up/down the display.
-If not framed minute adjustemnts have been made.
+If not framed minute adjustments have been made.
 MMAN    - MapManual movement, and map no longer follows own position.
 See cursor for more details.

 FAIL